austdobe/Super-Webscraper/README.md

 This app is built with Node.JS, Handlebars, Mongoose/Mongo, and express.

-Future features will include completing the note feature to allow the user to create notes for themselves.
-I will also work on a smoother functionality when saving the article.

 #### 'Super Webscraper' scrapes news articles from the New York Times.